bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

 segregating that witness so that changes to the witness does not affect calculation of the transaction's hash.

-Previous attempts to reduce malleability have included BIP66 (strict DER encoding for signatures) and BIP62 ("dealing with malleability", withdrawn).
+Previous attempts to reduce malleability have included BIP62 ("dealing with malleability", withdrawn, but partially implemented as standardness checks), and BIP140 ("normalized txid").

 #### Who benefits?

 Avoiding transaction malleability is helpful for anyone monitoring a transaction to determine when it is confirmed.
 Transaction malleability also causes problems for spending unconfirmed transactions, or when building smart contracts between mutually untrusting users.
-The lightning network requires a fix for third-party transaction malleability before it can be safely deployed.
+The Lightning Network requires a fix for third-party transaction malleability before it can be safely deployed, and a general fix to malleability allows for trustlessly outsourcing some checks and thus more lightweight Lightning clients.

 Segwit transactions only avoid malleability if all their inputs are segwit spends (either directly, or via a backwards compatible segwit